 With effect from 1 January 2014, a new tax replaced the former real estate transfer tax (although the tax rate of 4% remains the same).
 The tax is payable on transfers of the ownership of real estate for consideration.
-In cases of purchases and exchanges, the tax is paid by the transferring party (seller) unless the parties agree that the acquirer will pay.
-As mentioned above, in the next few months this may be subject to a change (the tax will be paid by the real estate acquirer from the law).
+As of 1 November 2016, the tax is paid by the acquirer only (as mentioned above).